chillerlan/php-qrcode/README.md

 #### Manual installation
 Download the desired version of the package from [master](https://github.com/codemasher/php-qrcode/archive/master.zip) or [release](https://github.com/codemasher/php-qrcode/releases) and extract the contents to your project folder.
+After that:
+- run `composer install` to install the required dependencies and generate `/vendor/autoload.php`.
-Point the namespace `chillerlan\QRCode` to the folder `src` of the package.
+- if you use a custom autoloader, point the namespace `chillerlan\QRCode` to the folder `src` of the package

 Profit!